-'''
+Interface to I2P hub A

-[[RNS Testnet I2P Hub]]
+[[RNS Testnet I2P Hub A]]

 type = I2PInterface

 enabled = yes

-peers = g3br23bvx3lq5uddcsjii74xgmn6y5q325ovrkq2zw2wbzbqgbuq.b32.i2p
+peers = uxg5kubabakh3jtnvsipingbr5574dle7bubvip7llfvwx2tgrua.b32.i2p

 '''

 Many other Reticulum instances are connecting to this testnet, and you can also join it via other entry points if you know them.
 There is absolutely no control over the network topography, usage or what types of instances connect.
 It will also occasionally be used to test various failure scenarios, and there are no availability or service guarantees.